-- (a) Condition samples will be taken if fish are being sampled for barge transport loading purposes (see Appendix B); the following criteria will apply when barge transport samples are not taken for any reason. - (b) Condition sampling will begin April 1 to monitor descaling and other fish condition parameters and to ensure sampling systems are operating correctly prior to transport.
-From April 1 through April 14, condition sampling will occur at least twice per week, with no more than three days between samples. - (c) From April 15 through July 31, condition sampling will occur every other day. - (d) From August 1 through September 30, condition sampling will occur at least twice per week with no more than three days between samples. - (e) The sample goal should be 100 fish of the predominant salmonid species. - (f) Sampling frequency may be increased if injuries are observed or suspected (e.g., during high debris conditions). - (g) Full 24-hour samples may be taken to determine species composition to inform a decision on starting transport at this project. - (h) Fish condition reporting will follow the standardized SMP protocol and sent to FPC within 12 hours of sampling. - (i) When not condition sampling, the JFF will return to primary (full-flow) bypass and juvenile fish will be routed to the primary outfall and full-flow PIT-tag detection system.
+- a) Condition samples will be taken if fish are being sampled for barge transport loading purposes (see Appendix B); the following criteria will apply when barge transport samples are not taken for any reason. - b) Condition sampling will begin March 25 (except in 2023 when sampling will begin March 1) to monitor descaling and other fish condition parameters and to ensure sampling systems are operating correctly prior to transport.
+Condition sampling will occur at least twice per week through April 14, with no more than three days between samples. - c) From April 15 through July 31, condition sampling will occur every other day. - d) From August 1 through September 30, condition sampling will occur at least twice per week with no more than three days between samples. - e) The sample goal should be 100 fish of the predominant salmonid species. - f) Sampling frequency may be increased if injuries are observed or suspected (e.g., during high debris conditions). - g) Full 24-hour samples may be taken to determine species composition to inform a decision on starting transport at this project. - h) Fish condition reporting will follow the standardized SMP protocol and sent to FPC within 12 hours of sampling. - i) When not condition sampling, the JFF will return to primary (full-flow) bypass and juvenile fish will be routed to the primary outfall and full-flow PIT-tag detection system.